The Self Centered Man

 LIVING LIFE THROUGH THE BEAUTY OF MOTORCYCLES, GUITARS, WOMEN & MUSIC

 My name is Matthew Welsh.
 Born in Washington DC, cut my teeth on the streets of New York City, and now raising hell in Los Angeles.
-While in the Big Apple, I met this dude Bob Malvin who although he worked for the best carpet cleaning NYC service in the city, he was much more than a rug cleaner - he had an attitude about life that was compelling and contagious.
+While in the Big Apple, I met this dude Bob Malvin who although he worked for the best rug cleaning local pros in NYC service in the city, he was much more than a rug cleaner - he had an attitude about life that was compelling and contagious.
 He convinced his boss to hire me part time and so while doing the dirty work of cleaning people's carpets, we spent a lot of time together, bullshitting about life and our goals.
 He convinced me that there were a lot of guys out there just like us who would love a website where they could read about stuff we cared about and that if I built it, they would come.
 I thought about it, and decided he was right.

 I wanted to start a blog where guys can peruse and find cool stuff online that they don’t necessarily have time to look for.
 Vintage items on ebay, stories from other blogs on car racing, motorcycles, etc… The goal is to find out more about the people behind the items we love.
 The site is for individual stories on interesting people, places, and things I come across.
 For a daily dose of what we love join us on FACEBOOK HERE or follow us on INSTAGRAM @theselfcenteredman